gabrielmsilva00/PlainTools/docs/_sources/index.rst

         pow (**)
             - Raises the values of the Container to the power of.
             - i.e. Container(C=5) ** Container(C=3) == Container(C=125)

+    :|Returns|:
+        Container
+          - A :code:`dict` subclass object that is callable.

 .. py:class:: pt.Constant